Max Hinsche: Athabasca/Alberta

 At the beginning of October 1926, they ventured further into the wilderness, and they went approximately 220 kilometres downstream the Athabasca River and northwards, through the rapids of the Pelican-River into the area of Pelican Portage.
 Together they built a log cabin and lived as trappers.
 Both of them made their living from the sale of animals' skins.
 However, they separated from each other after a year because of their economic situation.
 At the same time, Max Hinsche shot big game, such as moose, bears, deer, elk, lynxes, wolves, foxes, often to survive, and also small mammals and birds, which were still unknown at that time.
 He prepared and stuffed them then for the Museum of Zoology Dresden.
 In January 1931, he went to Germany for a short holiday.
 There he was awarded a gold medal for his stuffed animal of a huge life-size moose (giant elk, Alces alces andersoni) at a hunting exhibition in Berlin on the occasion of "Grüne Woche" (Green week).
 In June 1931, he returned to Canada.
 Living there as a trapper and all on his own, he had to face extremely difficult living conditions.
-Every time he met native descendants of the Indian tribe of the Cree (especially the Plains Cree), his behavior towards them bore all the marks of brotherly love and willingness to help.
+Every time he met native descendants of the Indian tribe of the Cree (especially the Plains Cree), his behaviour towards them bore all the marks of brotherly love and willingness to help.